Cultural Expression in the Era of Globalization: 10th Annual Symposium of CAAS

 English is the working language of the Symposium, and as in the past nine CAAS Symposium we especially welcome applications from graduate students and post-docs as well as from faculty members.

-- one-page proposal and a brief curriculum vitae from each presenter
+2) one-page proposal and a brief curriculum vitae from each presenter.

 Applicants will be notified of their selection for presentation by April 30, 2019.

-As in earlier CAAS Symposium, travel and accommodation expenses will not be covered by the host institution.
+SISU will provide the 10th Symposium participants with accommodation from Oct.
+18-20, 2019.
+However, as in earlier CAAS Symposium, travel expenses will not be covered by the host institution.

 For further information about the Symposium, please contact the SISU CAAS coordinator, Prof. Tong CHENG, firstname.lastname@example.org